-Three outside down patterns are made up of three candlesticks.
+These patterns are made up of three candlesticks.
 The three outside down pattern is a bearish reversal pattern found on stock charts.
-Watch our video above to learn more about three outside down patterns.
-Read More
+Watch our video above to learn more about how to trade these patterns.

 Three outside down patterns are basically a bearish engulfing pattern with confirmation.
 Add the third candlestick and you get a different, stronger pattern that means the same thing.